kimiastrid/DMX-over-nRF24/README.md

 ![RF Nano](pics/rf-nano.jpg)

 ## No DMX chip needed!
 I didn't want to use a transceiver chip (MAX485 or SN75176) to receive the DMX signal, so I took apart the DMX controller and soldered a wire directly to the D (or DI - data input) pin of the transceiver inside.
 That way I actually bypassed the transceiver chip so the Arduino gets the usual UART signal levels.
+The transceiver should still work and you'll be able to use both the wireless and the usual wired system.

 ## DMX transceiver pinout
 ![SN75176 pinout](pics/sn75176.jpg)